defenseunicorns/uds-docs/src/content/docs/registry/configuration.md

 ---
-title: Configuration
+title: UDS Registry Configuration Guide

 sidebar:
   order: 3
 ---
-## UDS Registry Configuration Guide

 This document provides a comprehensive overview of all configuration options available in the UDS Registry Helm chart.

 ## Table of Contents